-Invitation to Charlotte Warburton and Concert Party, to attend a combined Unit and Camp staff Complimentary Dance held at Linton Camp 17 July 1945.
+Invitation to Charlotte Warburton, to attend the 28th Māori Battalion Ball held at the Showgrounds, Palmerston North, 29 April 1940.
 Charlotte Warburton (1883-1961) was chairwoman of the Women's War Service Auxiliary in Palmerston North and was very actively involved in the war effort.
 From the archive of 'C E Warburton'.

 This small 'posterette' encouraged young women (from 17 years of age) to join the Women's Land Service (WLS).
 The woman is wearing a standrd issue working hat, shirt and overalls, and happily drives a tractor while waving her hand in the victory sign.
 This poster was displayed in 225 railway stations throughtout New Zealand.The WLS was the largest of the women's war services, with 2,711 'land girls' placed on farms.
 Hundreds of women also served unofficially on family land.From the archive of 'C E Warburton'.

 This archive is held in the Ian Matheson City Archives in Palmerston North.
 To view items or ask questions, please contact email@example.com.
 For a complete listing of processed archives held by the Ian Matheson City Archives, please search the databases available at http://archives.palmerstonnorth.com/

 Memo regarding the establishment of training groups, uniforms, badges and insignia, etc. in respect of the Women’s War Service Auxiliary, dated 31 October 1941.

 Arrangement made with the Church of England [Military] Affairs Committee in respect of the voluntary work performed

 by women in the Church Army huts in the various military camps.
 Dated 2 March 1942.